-We determine the age composition of each year's returning adults from scale samples of natural origin fish, and both scales and CWTs from hatchery-origin fish.
-This enables us to annually compare ages of natural and hatchery-reared fish, and to examine trends and variability in age structure.
 Overall, hatchery origin fish return at a younger age than natural origin fish and have fewer age-5 fish in the population (Figure 3).
-This difference is likely due to larger size-at-release that results in earlier maturation (hatchery origin smolts are generally 25-30 mm greater in length than natural smolts).
-The age composition for natural origin fish that returned in 2015 had more age-4 and fewer age-5 fish compared to the historical age composition (Figure 3).
-The hatchery origin component of the population also had more age-4 and fewer age-5 fish than the historical composition.
+This difference is likely due to larger size-at-release that can lead to higher proportions of early maturating fish (hatchery origin smolts are generally 25-30 mm greater in length than natural smolts).
+The age composition for natural origin fish that returned in 2016 had more age-5 fish compared to the historical age composition (Figure 3).
+While there are more older age fish in the natural component of the population, we have not seen significant change in the mean age (weighted) of males and females over 27 brood years (Figure 4).
 The age composition by brood year for natural and hatchery origin fish is found in Appendix C.

 Figure 3.
-Historical (1985-2014), and 2015 age composition (run year) for spring Chinook in the Tucannon River.
+Historical (1985-2015), and 2016 age composition (run year) for spring Chinook in the Tucannon River.